-The zone files of dynamic zones cannot normally be edited by hand because they are not guaranteed to contain the most recent dynamic changes - those are only in the journal file.
+The zone files of dynamic zones cannot normally be edited by hand because they are not guaranteed to contain the most recent dynamic changes --- those are only in the journal file.
 The only way to ensure that the zone file of a dynamic zone is up to date is to run rndc stop.

 If you have to make changes to a dynamic zone manually, the following procedure will work: Disable dynamic updates to the zone using rndc freeze zone.
-This will also remove the zone's .jnl file and update the master file.
+This will update the zone's master file with the changes stored in its .jnl file.
 Edit the zone file.
 Run rndc thaw zone to reload the changed zone and re-enable dynamic updates.